ncchaudhari10/AudioVibe/README.md

 ## Overview

 AudioVibe is a music platform that offers a vast catalog of music accessible to users across various countries.
 The platform provides key functionalities such as user profile management, playlist creation, and seamless music streaming.
-This document provides an overview of the project, its key features, data sources, tools used, team roles, and data insights.

 ## Key Functionalities

 1. **User Management:**